 - Non-steroidal anti-inflammatory drugs (NSAIDs): Lead to decreased renal prostaglandin synthesis, which inhibits the diuretic effects of thiazides and may lead to hypokalemia.

 Other precautions: Thiazides should be avoided in diabetic patients because of worsening hyperglycemia.
 Extensive sun exposure should also be avoided due to increased sensitivity to sunlight.
 They should not be taken during pregnancy because they imperil blood perfusion to the placenta and may lead to fetal abnormalities.

-- Chlorthalidone: This compound has a very similar profile to hydrochlorathiazide.
+Chlorthalidone: This compound has a very similar profile to hydrochlorothiazide.
 It is also characterized by long duration of action (48 hours), which makes it optimal for the treatment of hypertension as it can be dosed once a day.